We Mean Business

+We Mean Business

+>

-The Appalachian Leadership Institute is a comprehensive regional leadership training program developed by the Appalachian Regional Commission in partnership with the University of Tennessee, Knoxville; The Howard H. Baker Center for Public Policy; Tuskegee University; and Collective Impact.
+> The Appalachian Leadership Institute is a comprehensive regional leadership training program developed by the Appalachian Regional Commission in partnership with the University of Tennessee, Knoxville; The Howard H. Baker Center for Public Policy; Tuskegee University; and Collective Impact.
 More information about the Appalachian Leadership Institute is available at www.arc.gov/leadershipinstitute.

-New Partnership between SUNY Corning Community College, Guthrie, and Arnot Health
+> New Partnership between SUNY Corning Community College, Guthrie, and Arnot Health

-Guthrie and Arnot Health healthcare systems have teamed up with SUNY Corning Community College to provide Certified Nurse Aides (CNA) and Patient Care Partner training for newly hired employees.
+> Guthrie and Arnot Health healthcare systems have teamed up with SUNY Corning Community College to provide Certified Nurse Aides (CNA) and Patient Care Partner training for newly hired employees.

-Arnot Health has selected internal candidates and are up-skilling them to be eligible for higher paying jobs as CNAs.
+> Arnot Health has selected internal candidates and are up-skilling them to be eligible for higher paying jobs as CNAs.
 The partnership with CCC allows Arnot to give back to their employees and prepare them for more hands-on clinical roles.

-The training program spans four weeks, with three weeks in classroom and skills lab and one week in conducting onsite clinical training.
+> The training program spans four weeks, with three weeks in classroom and skills lab and one week in conducting onsite clinical training.
 Guthrie’s training includes a Basic Life Support class and certification.
 Upon completion of the training program, these new hires will be oriented to the Patient Care Partner role at a Guthrie hospital or to the CNA position at Arnot Health

-Tuition for this program is covered by the hospital systems and employees are paid their hourly salary while attending training.
+> Tuition for this program is covered by the hospital systems and employees are paid their hourly salary while attending training.
 In return for this training opportunity, the new Patient Care Partners are required to commit one year of employment in the role they were hired into upon completion of their role orientation.

-Patient Care Partners and Certified Nurse Aides are an essential part of the healthcare continuum.
+> Patient Care Partners and Certified Nurse Aides are an essential part of the healthcare continuum.
 The partnership between Corning Community College, Guthrie and Arnot Health will train people in this important role and start their healthcare careers on the right foot.

-Arnot Health Employment:
+> Arnot Health Employment:

-Those interested in this opportunity should search for the Environmental Aide - CNA Trainee position on the Careers & Education section of Arnothealth.org.
+> Those interested in this opportunity should search for the Environmental Aide - CNA Trainee position on the Careers & Education section of Arnothealth.org.

-If your organization is interested in developing a similar partnership with CCC please reach out to Laura Clark, Director of Workforce Education at email@example.com.
+> If your organization is interested in developing a similar partnership with CCC please contact Workforce Education at email@example.com.